nandhitha1999/DataAnalyticsConsulting-KPMG/task1/README.md

 - Timeliness : Is your information available when you need it?

 -----
 ### Tools

-List of tools that can be used to perform the task:
+List of tools( to view and analyse the data) that can be used to perform the task:

 - Excel